TheNathannator/PlasticBand/Docs/Instruments/4-Lane Drums/General Notes.md

     // The kit only sends either d-pad up or down, not both at the same time (even when hitting both Yc+Bc) bool dpadUp = ...
     bool dpadDown = ...

+    // Determine whether or not the kit sends the pad/cymbal flags
+    // This check is only required if this can't be determined ahead of time, i.e. through control mapping which directly handles the flags if (pad || cymbal)
+        hasFlags = true;

     // Pad + cymbal hits can be ambiguous, resolve them first if (pad && cymbal)